LPKF PCB Milling Machine

-Our workshop in room 2014 has an LPKF Protomat S62 PCB mill that can produce double-sided PCBs from Eagle layouts exported as Gerber files.
+Our Fab Lab has an LPKF Protomat S62 PCB mill that can produce double-sided PCBs from Eagle layouts exported as Gerber files.
 A small 5x5 cm board takes about 10 minutes per side.

-You can also use it to cut and engrave Plexiglass/acrylic, some other plastics, and soft metals such as brass and aluminum.
-The maximum height for your materials is 38 mm for engraving, or around 12mm for cutting.
+In principle, the LPKF can also cut and engrave other materials like plexiglas (acrylic), some other plastics, and soft metals such as brass and aluminum.
+Maximum height for these materials is 38 mm for engraving, or around 12 mm for cutting.
 Cutting and engraving works with vector drawings exported to HP-GL plotter or Autocad DXF format, among others.
-However, we strongly recommend to use our lasercutter for engraving and cutting any materials other than PCBs, because it takes a long time to re-calibrate the mill after changing materials, and the lasercutter is much easier to use.
+However, we have other mills and lasercutters that are more suited to this purpose, and especially the lasercutter is much easier to use than any mill, so we leave the LPKF calibrated for PCB material (calibrating it is a pretty time-intensive process).

-If you would like to use the mill, just email René.
+If you would like to use the mill, just email Marcel Lahaye.

 Manuals and Documentation

 CircuitCAM uses our own "rwth_easy" template by default.
-This template should be used if you want to create one-sided or double-sided pcbs exported by Eagle.
+This template should be used if you want to create single-sided or double-sided PCBs exported by Eagle.
 Only the available tools (see below) will be used.
-If you want to use the milling machine for more advanced pcbs or other materials please use a different template (File->New...) and contact René.
+If you need to use the milling machine for more advanced PCBs or other materials please use a different template (File->New...) and contact Jan Thar.

 Both applications are Windows applications, so they are installed inside a Parallels Virtual Machine on our Mac mini that is used for the milling machine.
 To keep the installation clean and working, please do not use the Windows virtual machine for any other purposes than running those two applications.
 Use Eagle on the Mac natively, not under Windows.

-To place fiducials on your board, use BoardMaster, not CircuitCAM.
-You'll need a Spiral Drill 1.5mm.
-Please contact René or David to use fiducials.
+To place fiducials on your board that help align both sides of a double-sided board, use BoardMaster, not CircuitCAM.
+You'll need a Spiral Drill 1.5 mm.

 These tools can only be used with PCBs.
-Don't cut plastics with them - this will destroy them, and they're expensive.
+Do not cut plastics with them—this will destroy them, and they're expensive.

-If a tool has to be changed please contact René.
-Don't change the tools on your own.
+If a tool needs to be changed please contact a Fab Lab Administrator so we can help and keep track.
+Do not attempt to change it on your own.
 Used tools must be marked.

 Creating export files from Eagle board layouts